Buying a Second Home at the Beach

 - You’ll know what kind of loan you’ll need to qualify for.
 (Assuming you’re financing.)
 Financing a second home has different loan requirements than an investment home mortgage.

 People refer to vacation homes in a variety of ways: second home, short term or long term rental, income property, but the truth is, all these terms are not necessarily interchangeable from a credit perspective.
 Lenders strictly distinguish between second home mortgage requirements and getting an investment home mortgage.
 The two have very have different qualifying requirements if you apply for financing.
+So let’s look at difference between investment property versus second home.

 The key determining factor that differentiates the two is this: